custom home designer in Greenville SC | Upstate SC, Sc midlands & Western NC

 • Are focused primarily on finding the lowest-cost plans

-• Are comfortable adapting a pre-designed plan with minimal changes
+• Are comfortable adapting a pre-designed plan with minimal site-specific changes

 Selected Work

-Each project below responds to a specific site, architectural character, and the way the homeowner wanted to live.
+Each project below responds to a specific site, design character, and the way the homeowner wanted to live.

-Presented as architectural renderings — the same visualizations used to evaluate the design before construction begins.
+Presented as design renderings — the same visualizations used to evaluate the design before construction begins.

 CL FRONT